Mrinmoyst1/SMS-Based-Voting-System/README.md

-# Code-Horizon
+#SMS based advanced voting system using Python and NodeMCU
-SMS based advanced voting system using Python and NodeMCU This project was actually done for competing in the intra-departmental project competition and the project got first prize.
+This project was actually done for competing in the intra-departmental project competition and the project got first prize.
 You will need:
 1. Python for main code